SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Research-and-Development-Guild/Docs/GoogleDocs/1NFXUJ-yyXkXR4SBUzuG-KsQb3-5veaaiK1b4TWhTTHU/doc-text-only.md

-A budget of $1,500 will be allocated for expenses related to research materials, participant compensation, subscriptions, software tools, and personnel.
+A budget of $1,500 will be allocated for research materials, participant compensation, subscriptions, software tools, and personnel expenses.